PluralKit/PluralKit/docs/1-user-guide.md

 If you'd like to delete the most recent switch, use the `pk;switch delete` command.
 You'll need to confirm the deletion by clicking a reaction.

+If you'd like to clear your system's entire switch history, use the `pk;switch delete all` command.
+This isn't reversible!

 ### Querying fronter
 To see the current fronter in a system, use the `pk;system fronter` command.
 You can use this on your current system, or on other systems.
 For example: